Program Guide:

 Travel to Paris

 Take a train with your cohort to Paris.
 Your Tour Director will walk you through the famous Montmartre neighborhood before going out to a group dinner.
+Visit the historic Notre Dame Cathedral.
 You’ll also get a transit card that you can use to navigate around Paris during your time there.

 Day 10: Sunday, September 17